prokod/gradle-crossbuild-scala/README.md

     builds {
         v210
         v211 {
-            version = '2.11'                // By default derived from build name archive.appendixPattern = '_?'  // By default the value is "_?"
+            scalaVersion = '2.11'           // By default derived from build name archive.appendixPattern = '_?'  // By default the value is "_?"
                                             // In the default case will yield '_2.11')
                                             // If different from upper level config, it will override it.